christelbuchanan/christelbuchanan/README.md

 - Created a new category through Non-Fungible Agents (NFAs)
 - Built a community through Codechella.org

-## 🌐 **Speaking & Thought Leadership**

-My work spans the intersection of AI and human-centered technology.
-I speak regularly on:
-- The Intention Economy revolution
-- AI-powered creation platforms
-- Bitcoin productivity systems
-- The future of creator economics

 ## 🔗 **Connect**

-I'm always interested in connecting with fellow builders and visionaries who share our passion for empowering human intention.
+I'm always interested in connecting with fellow builders and visionaries who share our passion for empowerment and accessibility.

 <div align="center">